Repaying Your Student Loans

 - Repayment Options

 In order to choose the repayment plan that is right for you, it’s best to first understand your repayment options.
 Listed below are some of the most common repayment plans.
 Contact a loan advisor at 855-986-2255 to develop a repayment plan that best fits your individual needs.

 Payment in Full

 If you can afford to pay off your student loan balance in full, you are encouraged to do so as soon as possible.
 This can save you interest and other fees.
-Please contact your student loan advisor for your total loan payoff amount.

 If you have not chosen a repayment plan, your lender will automatically place your account into the standard repayment plan.
 This is the best choice and the least expensive repayment option in terms of the total interest cost to you.
 Under the standard repayment plan, you pay a fixed monthly payment over a period of up to 10 years.
 The Department of Education has a student loan repayment calculator that can help you estimate your monthly standard federal student loan payments.

 If you are unable to meet the obligations under the standard repayment plan, a graduated repayment plan may be right for you.
 This plan gives you up to 10 years to repay your federal student loans.
 For the first two years, your payments are low, but large enough to cover the cost of the accruing interest; after the first two years, your monthly payments increase about every two years, with payments always large enough to cover the cost of the accruing loan interest.
 Interest costs are higher under this repayment plan compared to the standard repayment plan, but it may be the right option if you have limited income and expect to have an increased income in the future.
 The Department of Education’s graduated repayment calculator can help you determine your monthly graduated loan payment.